baashwell/checkout_kata/README.md

 - add_product_to_cart {product name} {quantity} - This will add the given quantity of the product name to your cart.
 If you do not provide a quantity it will default to 1.
 - list_cart - This will list the items currently in your cart
+- checkout - This will checkout your cart, removing all items and showing you the total cost of the cart

 ## Task List
 Following is a list of high level tasks to carry out, each will need  unit testing, working code, manual testing and relevant documentation.

-- Add 'Checkout' to allow users to calculate their basket, printing the total cost and clearing the basket
 - Add in special offers map from static file
 - Update checkout to consult this map in calculation
 - Allow users to provide a file that will overwrite the current supermarket map